CONSERVATION & MOLECULAR ECOLOGY

 Brown Biotechnology MSc student interested in the development and deployment of modern laboratory technologies for applications in conservation and the environment.

-I am interested in ecology and conservation with particular enthusiasm for birds.
-I am eager to investigate how conservation efforts can be improved to better support the specific needs of local communities and their biodiversity.
+Abby is interested in ecology and conservation with particular enthusiasm for birds.
+She is eager to investigate how conservation efforts can be improved to better support the specific needs of local communities and their biodiversity.

 Carson Hedberg, PhD